zef/ATLAS-iOS/syllabus/syllabus.md

 Or is there?
 There are lots of apps.
 But what about _that_ one?
 As an iOS developer, people have been telling me about their app ideas for over a decade.
-I've learned that while there are tons of amazing apps out there, there's still a ton of room for new concepts and ideas.
+I've learned that while there are tons of amazing apps out there, there's still a ton of room for new concepts, ideas, and implementations.

 As our devices and the developer tools that drive them continue to gain new capabilities, the potential for new types of apps that weren't previously